 - Step 4: Install a new cartridge

-Not only are leaky faucets a nuisance, but they can be costly because of all the wasted water.
-To save yourself from the headache of having a leaky faucet, the Durham plumbing professionals have put together the steps on the best way to fix a leaky faucet.
-If you still have faucet issues, contact our Durham plumbing professionals.
+Not only are leaky faucets a nuisance, but they can be costly due to all the wasted water.
+To save yourself from the headache of having a leaky faucet, the Durham plumbing professionals have put together a quick guide to fixing a leaky faucet.
+If you still have faucet issues, contact our Durham plumbing company to take a look.

 Step 1: Shut Off the Water

-The first thing you should do if you have a leaky faucet is switch the valve under your sink to turn off the water supply.
+The first thing you should do if you have a leaky faucet is to switch the valve under your sink to turn off the water supply.
 If you don’t have a valve under your sink, you should turn off your house’s water supply.
-Then you should turn on the faucet open, letting the remaining water in the line to empty in the sink.
+Then you should open the faucet and let the remaining water in the line empty in the sink.

 Step 2: Remove the Handle